kubecost/docs/custom-prom.md

 Note that this does not override the source label.
 It creates a new label called "kubernetes\_node" and copies the value of pod into it.

+## Distinguishing clusters

+In order to distinguish between multiple clusters, Kubecost needs to know the label used in prometheus to identify the name.
+Use the `.Values.kubecostModel.promClusterIDLabel`.
+The default cluster label is `cluster_id`, though many environments use the key of `cluster`.

 ## Troubleshooting

 Visiting `<your-kubecost-endpoint>/diagnostics.html` provides diagnostics info on this integration.
 [More details](diagnostics.md)